-The holiday season is a notorious time for parties, but if we're being honest, sometimes the occasions can feel monotonous.
-Since everyone is likely attending multiple parties at this time of year, which all usually have the same sort of vibe, it's hard for one shindig to stand out from the rest.
-When you're a host, that's not what you want to happen.
+The holiday season is a notorious time for parties, but since everyone is likely attending multiple parties at this time of year, it can be easy for one shindig to blend into the next one.
+When you're a host striving for a memorable fête, that's probably not your goal.

 Remember how fun it was to go to a winter wonderland dance as a kid?
-Well, relive that magic—minus the awkward phase and curfew—with this themed party.
+Relive that magic—minus the awkward phase and curfew—with this themed party.
 Ask your friends to wear '80s or '90s-style formalwear and create a photo booth that mimics what you had in your high school gym.
-Then clear the way for a dance floor and play some throwback hits.
+Then clear the way for a dance floor and play some throwback hits like "Shoop" by Salt-N-Pepa, or Spice Girls's "Wannabe."

 What to Serve: Since this party is reminiscent of a school dance, set up a buffet table of easy finger foods.
 This recipe for popcorn chicken in cheesy waffle cups from Spoon Fork Bacon should speak to your teenage self.